 - Eligibility – All US citizens are welcome to apply for the FHA loan.
 You are not required to be a veteran, or buy a home in a certain area in order to qualify.

 - Credit requirements – Among all of the loan programs that will be discussed in this article, FHA has the lowest credit requirements.
 This does not mean that FHA will approve horrible credit scores for their loans.
 But it is easier to get approved for an FHA loan compared to most other types of loans.

 - Down payment as low as 3.5% – FHA requires borrowers to pay 3.5% of the home’s purchase price as a down payment.
 However, all of the down payment money can come from either a non-profit agency or a family member.

-- Monthly Mortgage Insurance Payments – FHA requires mortgage insurance to be paid two different ways.
-First there is a fee paid at loan closing.
+- Monthly Mortgage Insurance Payments – FHA requires mortgage insurance to be paid in two different ways.
+First, there is a fee paid at loan closing.
 This fee is 1.75% of the loan amount and the fee can be added to the loan balance.
 Each year, 0.85% of the outstanding loan balance is paid as mortgage insurance.
 This amount is spread out over 12 months.
 The mortgage insurance is in place for the life of the loan unless the homeowner refinances the loan to a balance that is less than 80% of the home’s value.

 This is a great loan for a wide range of people looking to buy a home, whether it is their first home or their 4th home.